nervosnetwork/fiber/README.md

 # Fiber Network Node

-Fiber Network Node (FNN) is a reference implementation of Fiber Network/Protocol (FNP).
+Fiber Network Node (FNN) is a reference implementation of Fiber Network Protocol (FNP).
 In the current stage, it's not a production-ready implementation, but a prototype to demonstrate the feasibility of FNP.
 It's capable of:

 * Establishing connections with other cfn nodes
 * Creating and closing fiber channel